Otomakan/Vanilla-JS-PWA/pushServer/README.md

 npm start
 ```

 And you are ready to go!
+Just navigate to http://localhost:3000.

+If you are reading part one of the article, I put the code inside the `smallest` folder.
+And you can access it on http://localhost:3000/smallest